For the purposes of this section, the following terms have the meaning given them.

 The commissioner shall adjust the limits of the established average daily reimbursement rates for waivered services to include the cost of home care services that may be provided to waivered services recipients.
 This adjustment must be used to maintain or increase services and shall not be used by county agencies for inflation increases for waivered services vendors.
 Home care services referenced in this section are those listed in section 256B.0651, subdivision 2.
 The average daily reimbursement rates established in accordance with the provisions of this subdivision apply only to the combined average, daily costs of waivered and home care services and do not change home care limitations under sections 256B.0651 to 256B.0654 and 256B.0659.
 Waivered services recipients receiving home care as of June 30, 1992, shall not have the amount of their services reduced as a result of this section.

-The average daily reimbursement rates established by the commissioner for waivered services shall be adjusted to include the additional costs of services eligible for waiver funding under title XIX of the Social Security Act and for which there is no housing support payment available.
-The adjustment to the waiver rates shall be based on county reports of service costs that are no longer eligible for housing support payments.
-No adjustment shall be made for any amount of reported payments that prior to July 1, 1992, exceeded the housing support rate limits established in section 256I.05 and were reimbursed through county funds.
+The average daily reimbursement rates established by the commissioner for waivered services shall be adjusted to include the additional costs of services eligible for waiver funding under title XIX of the Social Security Act and for which there is no group residential housing payment available as a result of the payment limitations set forth in section 256I.05, subdivision 10.
+The adjustment to the waiver rates shall be based on county reports of service costs that are no longer eligible for group residential housing payments.
+No adjustment shall be made for any amount of reported payments that prior to July 1, 1992, exceeded the group residential housing rate limits established in section 256I.05 and were reimbursed through county funds.

 Upon the request of a recipient receiving services under the community-based waiver for persons with developmental disabilities, or the recipient's legal representative, a county agency shall screen the recipient for appropriate and necessary services and shall place the recipient on and off the waiver as needed in order to allow the recipient access to short-term care as available in an intermediate care facility for persons with developmental disabilities.